Robert Holley (television personality): Career

-Holley first came to South Korea in 1978 as a missionary of the Church of Jesus Christ of Latter-day Saints, remaining there for two years.
+Born in California, USA, Holley first came to South Korea in 1978 as a missionary of the Church of Jesus Christ of Latter-day Saints, remaining there for two years.
 He returned to the country in 1982 to study at Yonsei University, and after graduating from West Virginia University in 1987 with a J.D. degree, began pursuing a legal career in South Korea.
 He founded the Kwangju Foreign School in 1996.
 He began his rise to television stardom in the early 2000s, becoming well known for his spoken Korean which shows heavy influence from the Gyeongsang dialect spoken in his adopted hometown of Busan.

 Personal life

 Holley is a descendant of William Bradford, one of the signatories of the Mayflower Compact.
 He is married to a South Korean woman, with whom he has three sons; the eldest was born in 1988.
 He decided to naturalize as a South Korean citizen in 1997, which required him to give up his U.S. citizenship.
 He has described this as a difficult decision, especially since at the time South Korea was not a member of the U.S. Visa Waiver Program; a U.S. consular official tried to discourage him from giving up citizenship, warning that he might not be able to get a visa to return to his country of birth, but Holley nevertheless decided to go through with it.
 A notice confirming his loss of U.S. citizenship was published in the Federal Register in February 1998.
 He is a close friend of Lee Joon-gi, who rose to fame in the mid-2000s as a film actor.